City of Ukiah Diversity & Equity

 1000007152 comp

-Proclamation recognizing May 2025 as Asian American and Pacific Islander Heritage Month
+Proclamation Recognizing May 2025 as Asian American and Pacific Islander Heritage Month

 On May 7, 2025, the Ukiah City Council presented a proclamation recognizing May as Asian American and Pacific Islander Heritage Month in the City of Ukiah.
 Jin Jr Shi from IGDVS Instilling Goodness & Developing Virtue School and DRBU Dharma Realm Buddhist University accepted the proclamation on behalf of the Asian American and Pacific Islander local community.